grimmpp/audiobox-for-kids/README.md

 **`docker build -t audiobox /docker/Dockerfile`** <br />
 This command builds a docker image based on ubuntu.
 It contains [platformio](https://platformio.org/), downloads this git repo and builds the code and audio files for the audiobox.
 Building everything the first time takes quite a while until all dependencies are downloaded and everything is built.
 Please, be a bit patient. :-)

+### Upload binaries onto Arduino with docker
+After creating the docker image, which also builds the project automatically, you can start the docker container and upload the binaries onto an Arduino Nano by using the following command: <br />
+**`docker run -w /home/audiobox-for-kids --privileged audiobox pio run -v -t upload`** <br />
+PlatformIO will automatically search for the usb port in which your Arduino Nano is plugged in. <Br />
+*--privileged* is used in this case because we need access to the usb ports.
+Alternatively you can also enable the usb ports by specifying an argument which maps the host usb ports to container usb ports.

 ### Docker commands
 * Build docker image: **`docker build -t audiobox /docker/Dockerfile`**
 * Run docker image: **`docker docker run -it audiobox`**
+* Upload to Arduino Nano: **`docker run -w /home/audiobox-for-kids --privileged audiobox pio run -v -t upload`**

 Inside the docker image you can e.g. run the platformIO commands.